Custom gate implementations#

 algorithmic methods (e.g. some implementations of Randomized Benchmarking) may require the unitary matrices to be known,

-and such operations that do not define the getter function cannot then be used in these contexts.
+and operations that do not define QuantumOp.unitary cannot be used in these contexts.

-to define a quantum operation and the available class methods.
+to define a quantum operation, and the available methods.

 Custom gate implementations#